Is AI Eroding Deep Expertise – Or Elevating It?

 4) Ethics & Trust

 Trust is fragile.
 In regulated or sensitive domains, clients still want a human they can hold accountable.
-Your credibility, built over years, remains a moat AI can’t cross.
+Your credibility, built over years, remains a moat AI cannot cross.

 How to Leverage AI Without Starting Over